loup-brun/site-colloque-anthologie-2022/content/hackathon.en.md

 {{</ faq >}} -->

 {{< faq "Prize" >}}
-Participants will be asked to vote for their favourite project, and a grant will be offered by the Chair to students involved in the further development of the winning project.
+Participants will be asked to vote for their favourite project, and a grant will be offered by the CRCDT to students involved in the further development of the winning project.
 {{</ faq >}}